cncf/techdocs/analyses/0012-TUF/implementation.md

 ### Create procedures for developing the website locally

-Develop procedures for developing the docs site locally i.e. cloning, building, and serving the documentation.
+Develop procedures for developing the website site locally i.e. cloning, building, and serving the documentation.
 You can also provide information about the tools used to build and maintain the site.
 When such information is available it helps contributors know how to improve the website.
 You might get some good suggestions.

 ### Provide project meeting links and calendar